What my family does for Winter Wellness...And my Carrot Cinnamon Soup Recipe!

 3. Our heavy-hitter anti-sickness supplements are: Cod Liver Oil (for vitamin A), Vitamin D3 drops, and Vitamin C.

 As soon as one of us gets a scratchy throat or sniffly nose, or we think our body is battling something, the first thing we do is take a dose of cod liver oil.
-It's naturally loaded with Vitamin A, the "anti-infective" vitamin, which the immune system is dependent on!
+I take the high-vitamin (but yuckier tasting) Rosita brand cod liver oil.
+Cod liver oil is naturally loaded with Vitamin A, the "anti-infective" vitamin, which the immune system is dependent on!
 Fevers and infections drain your body's reserves of Vitamin A!

 Note: Normally I’m opposed to isolated nutrients, but we were terrible about getting outside this past summer because it was so hot for my then pregnant self!
 I’m hoping to have us be better about it this year, and we won’t need the supplement in winters to come.